 Over the decade researchers studying Temporomandibular Disorders (TMD) have concluded that these conditions are complex in origin.
 Some combination of genetic, sex, environmental and behavioral factors gives rise to symptoms of jaw pain and dysfunction.

 The focus of The TMJ Association's (TMJA) last three scientific meetings has been on Temporomandibular Disorders (TMD) and pain conditions that a patient might get before or after being diagnosed with TMD.
-The recommendations from these meetings and

 Immunity-Suppressing Drugs Often Relieve Pain Autoimmunity is a condition in which the body's immune system turns against its own tissues.
-Pain Research Forum, a website for the pain research community, recently highlighted several studies suggesting
+Pain Research Forum, a website for the pain research community, recently highlighted several studies suggesting that some chronic pain may be associated with autoimmunity.

 Better Quality Studies Needed When it comes to guidance for making health care decisions the Cochrane Collaboration is an outstanding authority.
 The Collaboration is an international organization that aims to provide the highest quality evidence-bas